 Ivan Orkin has never been one to play by the rulebook—the brash, Yiddish-tongued Long Islander first built his food-world fame not in his native New York, but 6,000 miles away in Tokyo, where he stirred up Japan’s devout ramen congregation with his light, silky slurp bowls in 2007.
-Fast-forward seven years, three Ivan Ramen locations—including Gotham West Market breakout star Slurp Shop—and critical props in two hemispheres, and Orkin is finally ready to launch his first full-service U.S. restaurant, a narrow slip of a ramen-ya on the Lower East Side.
-“I run four restaurants,” Orkin says, “but this is my spot.
-This is my flagship.”
+Fast-forward seven years, and there are four Ivan Ramen locations dotted across Gotham.

-And the menu follows culture-crossing suit, natch: “I’ve got my feet planted in both cultures, cuisines and languages,” Orkin says.
-Along with his seminal rye-flour noodles (in both shio and shoyu varieties), there’s four-cheese mazemen, like ramen gone Kraft, and fried chicken hearts—double-dipped à la KFC—with ponzu honey mustard.
+And the menu follows culture-crossing suit: Along with his seminal rye-flour noodles (in both shio and shoyu varieties), there’s four-cheese mazemen, like ramen gone Kraft, and fried chicken hearts—double-dipped à la KFC—with ponzu honey mustard.
 The downtown spot won’t serve rice bowls—you’ll have to shoulder up to Hell’s Kitchen for that smoked-whitefish donburi—but it does offer composed small plates, like preserved hen eggs and braised ox tongue.